 Each kayaker shall be provided with a list of the race director's phone numbers and motor boat pilots' phone numbers in case they need assistance.
 Likewise, all motor boats will have the pilot’s cell phone numbers.
 Kayakers should plan to have their phone on their person charged and in a dryproof case or dry bag in case of emergency.

-Describe your course and site evacuation plan, including accounting for all swimmers and other participants: left As swimmers exit boats at the finish line the timers will check off their numbers.
+Describe your course and site evacuation plan, including accounting for all swimmers and other participants: : All swimmers and kayakers to exit the water on river left and wait on land.
+As swimmers exit boats at the finish line the timers will check off their numbers.

 Thermal Plan for Cold Water Swims

+NA